shivahanifi/visual-targets/Demo/VT_Demo_Run.md

       conda clean -a

   Didn't reach a clear solution!

-## Errors
+### W/O Conda Environment
 Without the environment too many errors will appear.
 - ``from scipy.misc import imresize``